Skip to main content

 cite: "Lorem ipsum dolor sit, 28 September 2024"

-A wrapper around a Heading component followed by a Share links component
+A wrapper around a Heading component and a Share links component.

 - type: share_links